 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 1A.
-Percent of teachers appropriately assigned and fully credentialed in the subject area(s) and for the pupils they are teaching.
-2020-21 100% Data Source: SARC; CalSAAS 1B.
-Percent of students with access to standards-aligned instructional materials.
-100% 2020-21 100%
+Percentage of teachers appropriately assigned and fully credentialed in the subject area(s) and for the pupils they are teaching 2020-21 100% Data Source: SARC; CalSAAS 1B.
+Percentage of pupils who have sufficient access to standards aligned instructional materials 100% 2020-21 100%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data Source: Williams Report and SARC 1C.
-Percentage of school facilities maintained in good repair or exemplary 1 out of 1 school site - 100% 2020-21 1 out of 1 school site - 100% Data Source: Facilities Inspection Tool (FIT)
+Percentage of school facilities maintained in good repair or exemplary 1 out of 1 school site - 100% 2020-21 100% Data Source: Facilities Inspection Tool (FIT)